 - You can create an affinity diagram with sticky notes using the suggested ideas.
 This will shape the creative solution in a better way and help participants to know which area of the problem needs more focus in the following rounds.

-Brainwriting is an excellent idea generation method that allows diverse teams to come up with the most creative solutions to tough problems.
-If you are used to run a same-structured brainstorming session every time, it can be a good idea to change up a bit and try brainwriting instead.
+Brainwriting is an excellent idea-generation method that allows diverse teams to come up with the most creative solutions to tough problems.
+If you are used to running a same-structured brainstorming session every time, it can be a good idea to change up a bit and try brainwriting instead.

 Use the steps in this article to successfully moderate a brainwriting session and try a few different brainwriting methods to see which one works best for your team.
 You’ll be amazed at the big hairy problems you and your team are able to solve.

 Hope these tips will get you started on your brainwriting sessions.
 Share your thoughts in the comments below!